 How many other GE-7EA units have had similar issue?
 Can we have references?

 GE has not provided details.
+GE did provide a graph during their presentation that illustarted this issue affected the entire fleet of 9 ppm DLN 7EA machines.
+The graph did not disclose the Owners of the other units, nor did GE provide us a hard copy of presentation material.

 Will the unit be compliant over the entire operating range?